 Things to Do in Santo Domingo

 Music and dance are at the heart of Dominican life.
-The school organizes dance courses of Merengue, Bachata, and Dominican Salsa and provides valuable insider tips to those eager to become better acquainted with the more traditional and original dancing spots.
+Our Team is happy to help you to find dance courses of Merengue, Bachata, and Dominican Salsa in one of the local dance schools and provides valuable insider tips to those eager to become better acquainted with the more traditional and original dancing spots.
 These are our top spots for going dancing and having fun in Santo Domingo:

 Our Top 6 for Music & Dancing

 Las Ruinas del Monasterio de San Francisco in Zona Colonial

 – on Sundays only; great place to meet people and spent time together; in the evening live music and dancing (for free)